 Politics and Government in Ancient Egypt, by Leslie Kaplan (2004).
-For kids.
+Easy reading.

 Everyday Life in Ancient Egypt, by Lionel Casson (revised edition 2001).
-Not especially for kids, but pretty entertaining reading, and Casson knows what he's talking about.
+Not as easy, but pretty entertaining reading, and Casson knows what he's talking about.

 Or check out this pharaoh article from the Encyclopedia Britannica.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!